tbee/giwth/README.md

 }
 ```

+Background requires using the combination of background(context) with of(description) factory methods.
+Background is handled using thread-local storage, so multiple tests can run in parallel.

 ## Data Tables
 Giwth does have initial support for Cucumber data tables.
 You can write something like this: